 - 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
 4-H members who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the introductory phase. - 3.
-Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitors name, county or district and class 4-H member is enrolled in and statement of taxonomy used: - Option A: "Insects in Kansas" book, or - Option B: "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net.
+Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitors name, county or district and class 4-H member is enrolled in and statement of taxonomy used: - · Option A: "Insects in Kansas" book, or - Option B: As described on www.bugguide.net.